danielbusnz-lgtm/Aegis/README.md

 # Aegis

-Aegis is a low-latency,  AI agent that follows your cursor.
-You can interact with it via voice, spawn subagents.
+Aegis is an AI agent that follows your cursor.
+You can interact with it via voice and spawn subagents to  do tasks.

 ## Quickstart